eyanoapp/opensigl/docs/en/for-developers/installing-bhima.md

-# Installing BHIMA
+# Installing OpenSIGL

-_Note: these are the instructions for installing the BHIMA development environment.
-If you wish to deploy BHIMA in production, check out our [deployment instructions for Digital Ocean](../getting-started/deploying-digital-ocean.md)._
+_Note: these are the instructions for installing the OpenSIGL development environment.
+If you wish to deploy OpenSIGL in production, check out our [deployment instructions for Digital Ocean](../getting-started/deploying-digital-ocean.md)._

-The BHIMA software can be complex to install.
-We only officially support Linux, so the following guide assumes you are setting up BHIMA on Debian-based Linux environment.
+The OpenSIGL software can be complex to install.
+We only officially support Linux, so the following guide assumes you are setting up OpenSIGL on Debian-based Linux environment.

-Note: if you are running on the x64 architecture, you may consider [installing BHIMA using docker](./installing-bhima-with-docker.md).
+Note: if you are running on the x64 architecture, you may consider [installing OpenSIGL using docker](./installing-opensigl-with-docker.md).

-This guide will get you up and running with bhima locally.
-Please note that bhima is under active development and tends to move fast and break things.
+This guide will get you up and running with opensigl locally.
+Please note that opensigl is under active development and tends to move fast and break things.
 If you are interested in development progress, shoot us a line at [developers@imaworldhealth.org](mailto:developers@imaworldhealth.org).

 ### Dependencies

-Before you begin the installation process, please make sure you have all the bhima dependencies installed locally.
+Before you begin the installation process, please make sure you have all the opensigl dependencies installed locally.
 We only test on Linux, so your best bet is to use a Linux flavor you are familiar with.
 Please make sure you have recent version of:

 1. [MySQL 8.4 LTS](http://dev.mysql.com/downloads/)
 2. [Redis](https://redis.io)